heroku/einstein-vision-node/README.md

 To use this app you will need either:

-* a Salesforce Predictive Vision account ID and a JWT private key, or
+* a Salesforce Predictive Vision Service account ID and a JWT private key, or
 * a JWT token (see: [API docs](http://docs.metamind.io/docs/what-you-need-to-call-api))

 ## Setup ##